matter-labs/zksync-web-era-docs/docs/zk-stack/running-a-zk-chain/locally.md

 The dApp Portal module allows you to:

-- View balances, transfer and bridge tokens to your hyperchain.
+- View balances, transfer and bridge tokens to your ZK Chain.
 - Add contacts for quick and easy access.

-You can run the Portal module locally, and point it to your hyperchain configuration.
-It comes with scripts that help pulling the hyperchain configuration from your zksync-era repo and adapting to portal needs.
+You can run the Portal module locally, and point it to your ZK Chain configuration.
+It comes with scripts that help pulling the ZK Chain configuration from your zksync-era repo and adapting to portal needs.
 Learn more [here](https://github.com/matter-labs/dapp-portal).
 An example command would look like:

 ```bash
 npm run hyperchain:configure ../zksync-era